zdzichu/trinkets/logpower/README.md

 `split_part()` is needed to strip '*kWh' added by some meters.

-Graphing current utilization can be dne with:
+Graphing current utilization can be done with:

 ```
 SELECT